 END;

-As we can see, apart from the differences in syntax between languages, and that some require indicating the type of parameters while others do not, the definition and the concept are the same in all languages.
+As we can see, apart from syntax differences between languages, and some requiring the parameter types to be indicated and others not, the definition and concept are the same in all languages.

 It is important to keep in mind that a function should not have an excessive number of parameters.
 If a function has too many parameters, it can become difficult to understand and maintain.

-It is recommended that if a function has more than three or four parameters, it is better to consider passing a grouping of elements as a parameter.
+It is recommended that if a function has more than three or four parameters, it’s better to consider passing a grouping of elements as a parameter.

-For example, if we imagine a function that prints a document in PDF, and that receives a lot of options
+For example, imagine a function that prints a PDF document, and receives a bunch of options.

 function PrintPDF(document, landscape, papersize, orientation, singleface, ...) {